Dazu-io/dazu/README.md

 * A step by step installation guide:

-1. Run these commands to install `david` in your python virtual env:
+1. Run these commands to install `dazu` in your python virtual env:

 ```bash
 pip install -r requirements-dev.txt